Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Our generalized Levenberg--Marquardt method

 \section{Our generalized Levenberg--Marquardt method}

-We describe our LM method and show a key lemma called a \emph{descent lemma}, which will be used for our analysis.
-We also present an accelerated method for computing such a point in $S_{k, \mu}$ and provide the complexity result for the method.
+This section describes our LM method and show a key lemma called a \emph{descent lemma}, which will be used for our analysis.
+We also present an accelerated method for solving subproblem~\cref{eq:subproblem} and provide a complexity result for the method.